 It is very easy to go out and run faster than you should.

-An effort that may seem feel comfortable may be too aggressive and if you are not yet recovered from your previous hard workout your heart will not lie.
+An effort that may seem feel comfortable may be too aggressive and if you are not yet recovered from your previous hard workout.

 Everyone is different and you may or may not feel comfortable wearing a heart rate monitor.